Ifeoma28/databank/README.md

 The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.

 ### About dataset
+We have three tables; customer nodes, customer transactions and regions table.
 Just like popular cryptocurrency platforms - Data Bank is also run off a network of nodes where both money and data is stored across the globe.
 In a traditional banking sense - you can think of these nodes as bank branches or stores that exist around the world.
-The regions table contains the region_id and their respective region_name values.Customers are randomly distributed across the nodes according to their region - this also specifies exactly which node contains both their cash and data.
+The customer nodes table contain the customer ID, region ID,nodes ID,start_date and end_date.

+Customers are randomly distributed across the nodes according to their region - this also specifies exactly which node contains both their cash and data.
 This random distribution changes frequently to reduce the risk of hackers getting into Data Bank’s system and stealing customer’s money and data.

+The regions table contains the region_id and their respective region_name values.
 The customer transactions  table stores all customer deposits, withdrawals and purchases made using their Data Bank debit card.

 ### Tools used
 - SQL sever for data exploration